-The most common cause of Anaemia is Iron deficiency.
-The other probable causes are folate, vitamin B12 and vitamin Deficiencies, chronic inflammation, parasitic infections, and inherited disorders.
+The most common cause of anaemia is iron deficiency.
+The other probable causes are folate, vitamin B12, and vitamin deficiencies, chronic inflammation, parasitic infections, and inherited disorders.

-Fatigue, dizziness, drowsiness and an overall weakness, are common signs of severe Anaemia.
+Fatigue, dizziness, drowsiness and overall weakness, are common signs of severe Anaemia.
 Symptoms as such are prevalent in pregnant women and children as they are prone and vulnerable to the disease than the rest.

 - Pale skin tone